-Chris Packham in UK after questioning by Malta police
+Chris Packham in UK after Malta probes him on bird hunting

 Chris Packham has returned to the UK after he was questioned for four hours by police in Malta as he tried to film the illegal hunting of migrating birds.